Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 Staking cycle will be adjust `xx` blocks per cycle due to increase in block productiont time.
 This is to bring it back to parity.
 Siumilarly, rewards per cycle will be adjusted to `xxx $ZIL`.

-## 11) gZIL ending period
+## 11) $gZIL ending period

-`gZIL` has been set to end on block `1483713`.
+`$gZIL` minting period has been set to end on block `1483713`.
 This value cannot and will not be changed.
 With changes to block time in `v8.0.0`, the ending wall clock may varies as a result.

 ## 12) bug fixes around mining